hyrise/Cockpit/README.md

 ## Using Docker

 It is possible to run the Cockpit completely in docker.
-The docker setup also includes a Hyrise for the Cockpit with all necessary dependencies (benchmark tables, plugins).
+The docker setup also includes two Hyrise instances for the Cockpit with all necessary dependencies (benchmark tables, plugins).
 This setup is at the moment the easiest to setup.
 Please checkout the following guide for the setup:

 https://github.com/hyrise/Cockpit/wiki/Docker-Setup

 ## Setting up native Hyrise Database

-To use a native Hyrise Database (not in docker) it is very important that you set it up correctly to work with the Cockpit.
+To use a native Hyrise database (not in docker) it is very important that you set it up correctly to work with the Cockpit.
 You find a detailed guide under:

 https://github.com/hyrise/Cockpit/wiki/Hyrise-Things